movementlabsxyz/MIP/MIP/mip-61/README.md

 SET `nonce` = `initiate_transfer_event.nonce`
 SET `transfer_uid` = `initiate_transfer_event.transfer_uid`

-// Check if the `nonce` is valid
-IF `nonce` is skipped THEN:
-    REPORT error and EXIT

 // Check if the `nonce` is already recorded
 IF `nonce` is recorded THEN:
     IF `nonce.status_transfer` is `transfer_completed` THEN: